 Screenshot 2.5.: Categories of the courses, source: ClassCentral: https://www.class-central.com/, acessed on 25.02.2016.

 A problem with the course statistics is the length of the MOOCs.
 Class central reports that since creators are adapting their courses to better fit students’ schedules, which means that semester-long courses are being broken down into smaller courses.
 This makes it difficult to capture the growth of the MOOC space in a total number of courses.
 There are some courses that can be finished within a couple of hours (https://www.class-central.com/report/moocs-2015-stats/, https://www.class-central.com/report/5-mooc-trends-of-2015/) and they do not fit in our definition of MOOC that has to offer a full/complete course experience to the learners (at least 25 hours, which equal 1 ECTS).

-Moreover, the philosophy of the ClassCentral claims to focus on meeting the learners’ expectations by providing them with prestigious MOOCs, i.e. courses affiliated to a prestigious institutions.
-The criterion ‘prestige’ is however vague enough and, more importantly, rather subjective.
-It lead to a conclusion that the platform has not created a set of objective criteria that would facilitate selection of MOOCs to feed in the platforms offer in an unbiased manner.
+The philosophy of the ClassCentral claims to focus on meeting the learners’ expectations by providing them with prestigious MOOCs, i.e. courses affiliated to prestigious institutions.
+The criterion ‘prestige’ is however vague and, more importantly, subjective.
+It has lead to a conclusion that the platform has not created a set of objective criteria that would facilitate selection of MOOCs to feed in the platforms offer in an unbiased manner.
 Consequently, there remains a question to answer about the quality of the courses and their learning outcomes.

 As a requirement “MOOC List” only lists courses with open access (free).
 The course could have the option to pay for the certificate or exam, but the access to the course should be free.
 The directory includes self- paced courses as well as MOOCs that are very short in duration (one week long).